Notebook of Avon Reah Smith-Ryan, 1942-1945

 have varied largely and casualties have depended on the conditions

-Taken in the main 'G' & 'D' Forces have done best tho' they have had
+Taken in the main 'A' & 'D' Forces have done best tho' they have had

 some bad camps too.
 About 25% - 30% deaths seems to have

 been the average.
-Some English tents have it up to 80% and
+Some English Units have lost up to 80% and

 almost all those who have returned are suffering from malnutrition.